-By PSW Staff • March 22, 2013 Notice: Array to string conversion in /storage/av03466/www/public_html/wp-content/plugins/timber-library/vendor/twig/twig/lib/Twig/Environment.php(462) : eval()'d code on line 157 Array Northview High School in Grand Rapids, MI has a dedicated music and arts building, the Max Colley Jr. Performing Arts Center, which has been open since 1998 and houses a 750-seat auditorium used for concerts, plays, musicals and other events.
+By PSW Staff • March 22, 2013 The new Soundcraft Si Performer 3 console in place at Northview High School Northview High School in Grand Rapids, MI has a dedicated music and arts building, the Max Colley Jr. Performing Arts Center, which has been open since 1998 and houses a 750-seat auditorium used for concerts, plays, musicals and other events.
 After 15 years, the limitations of the center’s original live sound console were becoming all too apparent, prompting an upgrade to a Soundcraft Si Performer 3 32-channel digital console with built-in DMX lighting control.
 The school wanted to make the move from an analog to a digital console, but more importantly, it needed many more inputs than the previous console could provide.
 “Over the years we’ve grown to where we use 20 wireless microphones, plus area microphones for the chorus and more for our larger musical productions—and by the time we’d get to miking the pit band we had run out of inputs,” explains Michael Frank, director of the performing arts center.
 “We would have to patch in a second mixing board for the pit band, fed into an input of the main console.
 This got ugly as we couldn’t mix the individual instruments in the pit band the way we needed to for monitors and didn’t have enough control of the final mix.”
 Frank also wanted a console that wouldn’t take up more space since there was limited room in the auditorium’s control booth.
 After doing his homework, and working with Bob McLaughlin of local dealer Central Interconnect, he determined the Soundcraft Si Performer 3 digital live sound console was the best solution, used with a 32-input Soundcraft Compact Stagebox.
 “I was impressed by what the Si Performer 3 offered for the price,” Frank states.
 “What you get for what you pay for is incredible.”
 Frank set up the Si Performer 3 console in the control booth and the Compact Stagebox on the auditorium’s stage, using just two Cat-5 cables to connect them together.
 This allows the wireless microphone receivers to be placed right next to him by the Si Performer 3 in case there’s an issue where he might have to swap out a mic channel, and the convenience of placing the Compact Stagebox right by the stage where additional mics can be easily connected.
 The Soundcraft Si Performer 3 provided another benefit Frank hadn’t considered at first.
 The console is so easy to use and understand that he’s now training students on how to use the console, to the point where they can run the show and Frank said he “doesn’t have to do anything but watch.”
 “In fact, with the training they receive with me, six of my students have gone on to work with the local stagehands union and a number of them have gone on to college as technical theater majors,” he adds.
-Soundcraft Harman Professional Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Applications Consoles Harman Soundcraft · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Soundcraft Harman Professional Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Applications Consoles Harman Soundcraft · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!